Ernst Weiner: Early life

 Ernst Weiner was born on 13 December 1913 in Neustadt an der Waldnaab, Bavaria, Germany, to a merchant father.
 After high school, he attended a seminary for a year to train as a Catholic priest, before giving up theology and working for a time in the Bavarian administration.

 World War II

 Weiner became a member of the German National Socialist Party (NSDAP) in 1935 and joined the Nuremberg police in 1936.
 His first police job was at the passport office and later he supervised religious sects.
 He then worked to secure German industry against sabotage.
-With the help and friendship of the Nuremberg police president, Dr. Martin, Weiner advanced to become a police adjutant.
+With the help and friendship of the Nuremberg police president, Dr. Benno Martin, Weiner advanced to become a police adjutant.

 In February 1944, Weiner was stationed in Norway, where he held the ranks of SS-Hauptsturmführer and Kriminalrat.
 He was head of Gestapo Office IV N in Oslo, which operated under the Sicherheitspolizei.

 Weiner was involved in a retaliation operation named Operation Blumenpflücken, and personally conducted four murders as part of it, killing Einar Hærland, Sigurd Roll, Gunnar Spangen and Sigrid Hammerø.
 However, historians Arnfinn Moland and Tore Pryser do not include Hammerø in this list, placing the number of victims at three.